 Discourse on the Love of Our Country

-First edition of Price's controversial and incendiary work on the revolutionary progress of human rights from England's 1688 Glorious Revolution to the American and French Revolutions, sparking Edmund Burke's strong refutation of Price in Reflections on the Revolution in France (1790) and an eloquent endorsement from Wollstonecraft's Vindication of the Rights of Men (1790).
+First edition, first impression, of one of Price's most important and famous works, his controversial and incendiary sermon on the revolutionary progress of human rights from England's 1688 Glorious Revolution to the American and French Revolutions.
+The first edition sold out within days and ignited the British pamphlet war over the French Revolution known as “the Revolution Controversy.”
+The work provoked Edmund Burke's strong attacks on Price in Reflections on the Revolution in France (1790) and eloquent defenses of Price in Wollstonecraft's Vindication of the Rights of Men (1790) and Paine’s Rights of Man (1791).

 Text fresh with only light scattered foxing.
 A fine wide-margined copy, handsomely bound.